prosocial behavior: behavior that benefits others, or society as a whole

 PROSOCIAL POWER doesn't require that all hold hands and sway along to some feel-good song.
 Part of being prosocial is honoring the needs of shy people, people who don't speak, and people who need time alone.

 PROSOCIAL POWER is not afraid to be "anti."
-We are anti-racist, anti-violence, and anti-war.
+We are anti-racist, anti-colonialist, and anti-war.
 We know there is already a war being waged on many of us, and we must fight back.
 But we fuel our fight with love, and keep cultivating sanctuary spaces.

 PROSOCIAL POWER knows that independence is an illusion.
 We need revive our spirit of interdependence.